Looking for the best restaurants in Atlantic Beach, NC to enjoy during your beach trip?

 Many people go over to Morehead City for their groceries, where you’ll find a Lowes, a Wal-Mart Supercenter, another Food Lion, and even a Lidl.

-As far as fast-food restaurants in Atlantic Beach go, you’ll find a Mcdonald’s, a Subway, and a Bojangles.
+As far as fast-food restaurants in Atlantic Beach go, you’ll find a McDonald’s, a Subway, and a Bojangles.

 There are also a few local takeout places, including China King.